zyangx/DeconmiR/README.md

 BloodFrac.m
 ```

-Detailed example for package usage can be seen in the vignettes.
+DeconmiR also provides functions for cell type deconvolutions of solid tissues.
+The detailed example for package usage can be seen in the vignettes.